Kozea/Radicale/DOCUMENTATION.md

 ### Reverse Proxy

-When a reverse proxy is used, the path at which Radicale is available must be provided via the `X-Script-Name` header.
+When a reverse proxy is used, and Radicale should be made available at a path below the root (such as `/radicale/`), then this path must be provided via the `X-Script-Name` header (without a trailing `/`).
 The proxy must remove the location from the URL path that is forwarded to Radicale.
+If Radicale should be made available at the root of the web server (in the nginx case using `location /`), then the setting of the `X-Script-Name` header should be removed from the example below.

 Example **nginx** configuration: